altaga/Receptionist-Drone-with-CV/README.md

 - Check the propeller order, if the order of the propellers is not correct, the drone will not fly.
 <img src="https://i.ibb.co/QJxjrsX/Correct-Drone-Propeller.png" width="600">

-- This drone is very unstable outdoors because the wind affects it, I recommend it only be used for indoor applications.
+- This drone is very unstable outdoors because wind affects it, I recommend for it only to be used for indoor applications.

 - I recommend using a protective cage so that the drone is 100% safe.

 <img src="https://gloimg.gbtcdn.com/soa/gb/pdm-product-pic/Electronic/2019/01/14/goods_img_big-v1/20190114092657_21926.jpg" width="600">

-- If you use the protective cage the drone can not make flips, if you try the drone will fall and hit.
+- If you use the protective cage the drone can not perform flips, if you try them, the drone will fall and hit itself hard.

 - Always check the battery level of the drone, if the battery is less than 10% the drone will not take off, also if it is flying and reaches 10% the drone will land.

 ## Tello Software:

-Libraries that you have to install before continue.
+Libraries that you have to install before continuing.

 - https://pypi.org/project/tellopy/
 - https://pypi.org/project/pyserial/